Ajackwere/Ajackwere/README.md

 ### Hi there 👋, I'm Austine Jack Were
 #### Software Engineer

-I am Austine Jack Were from Kenya, and I am a software engineer.
-I have deep experience developing in Python, Django, JavaScript, HTML, and CSS.
-I’ve used Python and Javascript at scale, and have a broad knowledge of the languages and many of their commonly used packages.
-I am also fluent in C, and SQL, and am open to learning more.
-I hope to inspire and mentor upcoming developers.
+I am Austine Jack Were from Kenya, and I am a fullstack developer!
+I have a strong background in data structures, Python, C, JavaScript, ReactJS, NodeJS, and Django.
+I have experience building web applications using JavaScript, HTML, and CSS, as well as creating engaging web interfaces using ReactJS and TailwindCSS.
+I also develope efficient backend systems using NodeJS or Python with Django.
+If you're looking for a skilled developer to bring your ideas to life, please don't hesitate to reach out.

 ## Skills and Experience
 * Python